 Dichroic beam splitter is currently getting important for the state-of-the-art

-multi-channel CCD cameras such as HiPERCAM / GTC to take images in
+the HiPERCAM / GTC to take images in different colours simultaneously.

 Dichroic beam splitter splits the incident beam to two directions, eventually

-gives an influence to the performance of at least two or more cameras
+gives an influence to the performance of at least two or more cameras in

 Essential requirements for astronomical dichroic beam splitter are as follows.

-a) High reflection in (often broad) band
+1) High reflection in (often broad) band

-b) High transmission in (often broad) band
+2) High transmission in (often broad) band

-c) Sharp transition from reflection to transmission or the opposite
+3) Sharp transition from reflection to transmission or the opposite

-d) Minimized flatness error after coating
+4) Minimized flatness error after coating

-e) Minimized transmitted wavefront error after coating
+5) Minimized transmitted wavefront error after coating

-c) contributes to minimize unavailable wavelength range.
+3) contributes to minimize unavailable wavelength range.

 the specified AOI.